ga-dc/wdi5/w11/d01_design/README.md

   - Simplest: `from` and `to`
   - More complicated: define the different percentages of progress

+- You can't animate everything
+  - Only things that can be incremented

 #### Animate the cat!

 ## Transitions

 - Just specify the properties you want to change on a particular event

+## Transform

+- scale
+- translate
+  - Move, basically
+- skew
+- perspective
+- rotate

 #### Add transitions to the cat

 When it's hovered over, it should do backflips.